Origin of the Grant Program

 - To eliminate the stigma surrounding mental illness, especially serious mental illnesses.

-- To become more welcoming, inclusive and supportive faith communities for people living with mental health conditions.
+- To become more welcoming, inclusive and supportive faith communities for people living with mental health issues.

-Priority will be given to funding projects with the widest potential impact that fulfill one or more of the Comfort My People Action Recommendations for congregations, mid councils and seminaries adopted by the 223rd General Assembly.
+Priority is given to funding projects with the widest potential impact that fulfill one or more of the Comfort My People Action Recommendations for congregations, mid councils and seminaries adopted by the 223rd General Assembly.

 Applying to the Grant Program